WellingtonShanghai/Y9-SkillBuilding/index.md

   2.
   3.
 ```
+-->
 ### Your Work Progress Track Sheet
+To help your orangise your work, use the following work progress track sheet.
+You can download it to your oneNote or you can access it from your ClassNote.
 [Right Click, then Save As to download this work template to guide your progress](https://github.com/digixc/Y9-SkillBuilding/blob/gh-pages/doc/SkillBuilding_ProgressTracker.docx)